InteropIO/rest-config-example-node-js/README.md

 This example project shows how to run a Node.js REST service that provides configuration stores for **io.Connect Desktop**.

-⚠️ **Note:** This is a sample implementation intended for demonstration purposes only.
-Several aspects would require enhancement for production use in a multi-user environment.
-Most notably, this sample lacks proper user management and authentication.
-In a production system, requests should be segregated by user identity, ensuring users can only access their own layouts and data.
-Currently, this example returns all layouts to any connecting user regardless of identity, which would be inappropriate for a secure multi-user application.

 ## Configuration and Start

 To start: